 Latvia is actually one of the greenest countries in the World.
 It topped the Environmental Performance Index in 2012.
 This is because we are passionate about nature.
 Half of the Latvian coastline (230 km) is covered by protected nature areas of European Union importance (Natura2000).
 How cool is that?

-What do you think about the new long distance hiking trail in the Baltic States?
+What do you think about the new long-distance hiking trail in the Baltic States?
 Would you come for a hike along the Baltic Sea?
-Write your comments below or send me a private message for more details to email@example.com.
+Write your comments below or send me a private message for more details on [email protected].

-If you want me to arrange your hiking or any other adventure trip in Latvia, please contact me or visit my page at www.idaadventures.com.
+If you want me to arrange your hiking or any other adventure trip in Latvia, please contact me or book at www.idaadventures.com.